bukharyi/ROS_2_DEV_MANAGER/README.md

         - The alias added here is `wst`.
         - By default, your workspace will be in `ws_robot` folder inside `my_new_project` folder.
 6. Done!
 Now you can just type `wst` to access your project workspace.
 Read the [[Useful Aliases]] section below for shortcuts.
+    - Note:
+        - Since this method clone a git repo from GitHub, you may want to to delete the `.git` in `my_new_project` folder and reinitialize git it to make it yours.
+        - If you want to change `my_new_project` folder to something else, try to understand the [Folder & File Structure] section.
+This is because you will need to change the alias command in `~/.bashrc`.
+I will write the tutorial on this soon!
 ## 3) Modify the Project Settings
 1. Go to your`../my_new_project/config` folder, and open `settings.bash`.
 2. You can change the default value to your need such as `DEV_PROJECT_NAME`, `ROS_DISTRO`, `ROS_DOMAIN_ID`, etc. or you can add your own.